Claudio-Sjo/rtlsdr-ft8d/wideband_plan.md

       to runtime variables, heap-allocate the buffer groups, plumb a `--bandwidth`/`--wide` flag through `receiver_options`, keep the narrow mode as default for compatibility, re-verify.
+- [x] **Phase 5 - TX-frequency authority returned to the transmitter (Option 3).** Because the wide RX now hears the whole ~200..2900 Hz band, the CQ frequency choice moved back into `ft8`.
+The receiver sends the band base (dial) for a CQ or the peer's exact in-band frequency for a QSO reply;
+      `ft8` recognises a band base (`kBandBase`/`isBandBase`), picks an audio offset within `TX_AUDIO_MIN..MAX` (300..2800 Hz) for a CQ, transmits, and reports the actual frequency back as a `FREQ <absHz>` socket message.
+      `TXHandler` (ft8_ncurses.cpp) parses it and updates `qsoFreq`.
+No wire- struct change (freq travels as text).
+Removed the RX-side `cqTxFrequency()`.
+      Builds clean: rtlsdr_ft8d on x86, ft8.cpp syntax-checked for ARM
+      (-Wall -Wextra).
+See CHANGELOG 0.8.8 and rx-characterization.md.

+---

+## Pending on-Pi verification (cannot be done on x86)

+The transmitter (`ft8`) drives the Raspberry Pi GPCLK0/DMA and only builds/runs on the Pi, so the following must be confirmed on the target hardware before the 0.8.8 work is considered fully validated:

+1. **Wideband decode CPU budget.** Run `FT8D_BENCH=300 ./rtlsdr_ft8d -r vec.iq
+   -x ...` on the Pi 2/3 and confirm the wide (6400 sps) decode completes well inside the 15 s slot. x86 showed +18% vs narrow; verify the absolute Pi time.
+2. **TX-frequency round trip (Option 3).** With `ft8` running and a live QSO/CQ:
+   - a CQ (RX sends the band base) results in `ft8` choosing an audio slot in 300..2800 Hz, and the RX header/`qsoFreq` updating to the reported `FREQ <absHz>` value;
+   - a QSO reply (RX sends the peer's exact frequency) is transmitted verbatim and reported back unchanged;
+   - confirm the transmitted RF (measured on a second receiver / WSJT-X) matches what the RX displays and logs.
+3. **Self-transmit hear-back.** Confirm the wide RX actually decodes the station's own transmissions across the chosen slots (TX window is inside the RX band).

 ---